cmda-bt/fe-course-21-22/week-5.md

 * Research the following JavaScript concepts and document these in your Wiki, it is important to encorporate these concepts in your JavaScript feature and/or explain how these concepts work:

-1. Prototypes in JavaScript
+1. Scope
+2. Context
-2. Hoisting
+4. Hoisting
-3. Closures
+5. Closures

 * Document your findings in the wiki (progress)
 * Work on Front-end feature